Closing the gap between SVRG and TD-SVRG with Gradient Splitting: Proof of Theorem

-In the Markovian sampling case, we cannot simply apply Lemma \ref{lem1}; due to high estimation bias the bounds on $f_e(\theta)$ and $w(\theta)$ will not be derived based on the current value of $\theta$, but based on global constraints on the updates guaranteed by applying projection.
+In this section we show the convergence of the Algorithm \ref{alg4}, which might be applied in the Markovian sampling case.
+In this case, we cannot simply apply Lemma \ref{lem1}; due to high estimation bias the bounds on $f_e(\theta)$ and $w(\theta)$ will not be derived based on the current value of $\theta$, but based on global constraints on the updates guaranteed by applying projection.

-First, we analyse a single iteration on step $t$ of epoch $m$, during which we apply the update vector $v_t = g_t(\theta) - g_t(\tilde{\theta}) + g_m(\tilde{\theta})$.
+First, we analyse a single iteration on step $t$ of epoch $m$, during which we apply the update vector $v_t = g_t(\theta) - g_t(\tilde{\theta}) + g_{m'}(\tilde{\theta})$.
 The update takes the form:

 where the expectation is taken with respect to $s,s'$ sampled during iteration $t$.
-Recall that under Markovian sampling, $\E [g_{t}(\theta_{t-1})] \ne \bar{g} (\theta_{t-1})$ and that for the expectation of the estimated mean-path update we have $\E[g_m(\tilde{\theta}) | s_{m-1}] \ne \bar{g} (\tilde{\theta})$, where $s_{m-1}$ is the last state of epoch $m-1$.
+Recall that under Markovian sampling, $\E [g_{t}(\theta_{t-1})] \ne \bar{g} (\theta_{t-1})$ and that for the expectation of the estimated mean-path update we have $\E[g_{m'}(\tilde{\theta}) | s_{m'-1}] \ne \bar{g} (\tilde{\theta})$, where $s_{m'-1}$ is the last state of epoch $m-1$.
 To tackle this issue, we follow the approach introduced in \cite{Bhandari} and \cite{reanalysis}, and rewrite the expectation as a sum of mean-path updates and error terms.
 Similar to \cite{Bhandari}, we denote the error term on a single update as $\zeta$:

 For an error term on the trajectory, we follow \cite{reanalysis} and denote it as $\xi$:

 Applying this notation, (\ref{ineq}) can be rewritten as: